cloud-native-toolkit/image-cli-tools/README.md

 # IBM Garage command-line tools

-This repository contains a docker image to help setup an IBM Cloud Public development environment.
-The built image contains the following tools:
+This repository builds a Docker image whose container is a client for using IBM Cloud.
+The container includes the following tools:
 - terraform cli
 - terraform plugins:
   - terraform-provider-helm